-Notes: 1.
-Bicycle, pedestrian and freight components will be evaluated with the roadway and river crossing categories given their interrelationship.
-2. These criteria will be used in alternative packages.
+10.4 Use Construction practices and materials that minimize environmental impact 1 is given, pedestrian and freight components will be evaluated with the rosadway and river crossing categories given their interrelationship.
+2. These criteria will be used in alternative screening and the selection of a preferred alternative, but the performance measures will change.